theodorechle/cpp_gui/README.md

     text-color: #0000ff;
 }

+label.blue:hovered {
+    /*
-label.blue:hovered { // labels with the class 'blue' will have a text in gray
-    text-color: #888888; // this override the previous declaration of 'label.blue' when it's hovered }
+    labels with the class 'blue' will have a text in gray this override the previous declaration block of 'label.blue' when it's hovered */
+    text-color: #888888;
+}

+// equivalent at previous two blocks label.blue {
+    text-color: #0000ff;
+    :hovered {
+        text-color: #888888;
+    }
+}
 ```